-construct a single pipe bomb with the potential to damage the energy facility and cause injuries.
-Given the fact that the authorities were unable to recover any pipe, this conclusion is speculative.
+speculative.
 More importantly, there is no indication in the record that the defendants would have proceeded if they had been unable to construct the size and number of explosive devices they had planned to detonate at the plant.

 Although the district court may very well have been correct that the defendants eventually would have secured the materials they needed to construct the explosive devices, the relevant question is whether they were about to do so.
 The record is clear that, at the time of their arrest, the defendants lacked the resources and materials they needed for their plan and were thus unprepared to accomplish the remaining acts they believed necessary to rob the armored car without interference from the authorities.
 Certainly, the defendants had taken steps in furtherance of their conspiracy.
 Those steps, however, pale in comparison to the acts remaining to complete the intended offense.
-In sum, the record does not support a finding that, at the point of their arrests, the defendants were on the verge of completing the acts they believed necessary to commit the substantive offense of robbing the armored We therefore find that the district court clearly erred in denying the three-level reduction under § 2X1.1(b)(2).
+In sum, the record does not support a finding that, at the point of their arrests, the defendants were on the verge of completing the acts they believed necessary to commit the substantive offense of robbing the armored We therefore find that the district court clearly erred in car. denying the three-level reduction under § 2X1.1(b)(2).

 With the benefit of the § 2X1.1(b)(2) discount, the adjusted offense levels for Taylor and the Adamses allow ranges of imprisonment below the actual sentences imposed, so the error was not harmless.
 See United States v.
 Mills, 9 F.3d 1132, 1139 (5th Cir.
 1993).
-Accordingly, we vacate the sentences of Taylor, Shawn Adams, and Catherine Adams and remand for resentencing.
+Accordingly, we vacate the sentences of Taylor, Shawn

+Adams, and Catherine Adams and remand for resentencing.

-Based on the assistance that Waskom provided the government, he received a downward departure pursuant to § 5K1.1 of the guidelines.
-Although his guideline range of imprisonment was 168 to 210 months, Waskom was sentenced to a 110-month term of incarceration.
-With the benefit of the three-level reduction, Waskom's guideline range of imprisonment is 121 to 151 months.
+Based on the assistance that Waskom provided the government, he received a downward departure pursuant to § 5K1.1 of the quidelines.
+Although his quideline range of imprisonment was 168 to 210 months, Waskom was sentenced to a 110-month term of With the benefit of the three-level reduction, incarceration.
+Waskom's guideline range of imprisonment is 121 to 151 months.
 Supreme Court has held that, if "the district court misapplied the Guidelines, a remand is appropriate unless the reviewing court concludes, on the record as a whole, . . . that the error did not affect the district court's selection of the sentence imposed."
 Williams v.
 United States, 503 U.S. 193, 203, 112 S. Ct.
 1112, 1120-21 (1993).
-Although Waskom's sentence falls below the corrected guideline range, cannot conclude that we the § 2X1.1(b)(2) error was harmless.
-Waskom's 110-month sentence was the result of a significant downward departure based on the government's motion pursuant to § 5K1.1 of the Guidelines and the sentencing judge's finding that Waskom substantially assisted the government.
-We cannot discern from the record whether the sentencing judge would have imposed the same sentence had he been departing from the range set by an offense level of thirty-two, instead of thirty-five.
+Although Waskom's sentence falls below the range, cannot conclude corrected quideline we that the § 2X1.1(b)(2) error was harmless.
+Waskom's 110-month sentence was the result of a significant downward departure based on the government's motion pursuant to § 5K1.1 of the Guidelines and the sentencing judge's finding that Waskom substantially assisted the We cannot discern from the record whether the government. sentencing judge would have imposed the same sentence had he been departing from the range set by an offense level of thirty-two, instead of thirty-five.
 See United States v.
 Bush, 70 F.3d 557, 560 n.3 (10th Cir.
 1995) (stating that an error in calculating the base offense level was not harmless because it might have affected the extent of the § 5K1.1 downward departure that had resulted in a sentence falling below the corrected sentencing range).
-As it is the prerogative of the district court, in the first instance, to determine the degree of departure warranted by a defendant's assistance, vacate Waskom's sentence and remand for we resentencing.
+As it is the prerogative of the district court, in the first instance, to determine the degree of departure warranted by a defendant's assistance, we vacate Waskom's sentence and remand for resentencing.